 To store environments, projects, variables, releases, and deployment history, Octopus Deploy uses a Microsoft SQL Server database.

-Octopus Server requires access to an SQL Server to use for storing relational data.
+Octopus Server requires access to a SQL Server to use for storing relational data.
 You can create the database ahead of time, or you can let the installer create the database on your behalf.
-Refer to SQL Server Database Requirements for more information on the SQL Server editions supported by Octopus Deploy and installation instructions.
+Refer to SQL Server Database requirements for more information on the SQL Server editions supported by Octopus Deploy and installation instructions.

 You are responsible for taking database backups and testing your disaster recovery plans.
 Refer to Backup and restore for more information about backing up Octopus Deploy and recovering from failure.

 High availability databases